danedmunds/danedmunds.ca/content/post/wait-time-scraping.md

 - Enable the Sheets API
 ![enable sheets](/images/enablesheets.png)
 - First you need to configure the consent screen for the app, create an external consent screen, add the `../auth/spreadsheets ` scope
-- Next create crendentials, you need to use OAuth Client ID
+- Next create credentials, you need to use OAuth Client ID
 ![create credentials](/images/createcreds.png)
 - For the type select "Other"
 ![create oauth client](/images/createoauth.png)